Skip to main content

 How Can You Deal With Loose Dentures?

-There are several ways to approach the problem of loose-fitting dentures.
+You can approach the problem of loose-fitting dentures in several ways.
 Remember that dentures contribute to bone loss, so they will naturally tend to become loose over time.
 This means that some of these solutions are more temporary than others.

 Medical full dentures on white background